Contact Lens Care

-Graves' ophthalmopathy disease causes the immune system to attack healthy tissue mistakenly.
+Graves' ophthalmopathy is where the immune system attacks healthy tissue mistakenly.
 With thyroid eye disease, the immune system attacks the muscles and fatty tissue surrounding the eyes, causing them to become swollen and bulge.

 This autoimmune condition is more common in women and smokers.
 It affects 1 in every 3 people with an overactive thyroid gland (hyperthyroidism) from Graves' disease.
 Occasionally thyroid eye disease can affect those with an underactive thyroid gland and sometimes even those with normal thyroid function.